 Centipedes have long, sensitive antennae and small mouths.
 However, they have large, claws that are equipped with a venom gland.
 These claws and venom are used while foraging for food to paralyze spiders, worms and other small vertebrates.

-Centipedes leave no signs of habitation and any infestation of centipedes is only known by actual sightings.
+Centipedes leave no signs of habitation and any infestation of centipedes is only known by actual sightings and inspections.
 This doesn’t happen often due to the centipede’s nocturnal nature.
 They hide out in dark, damp areas of the home during daylight hours.

 Dangers Associated With Centipedes

 Centipedes are not considered dangerous.
-A large presence of centipedes inside the home normally indicates an abundance of other prey, posing a greater problem than an infestation of centipedes.
+A need of centipede control normally indicates an abundance of other prey, posing a greater problem than an infestation of centipedes.

 The prevention of centipedes in the home begins with reducing their source of food.
 The homeowner will need to know what other types of arthropods are in the house providing food for the centipedes.
-This can be a complicated procedure and normally calls for the services of pest control professionals.
+This can be a complicated procedure and normally calls for the services of centipede control and inspection professionals.

 Sealing potential points of entry is another preventive measure that can be quite helpful.
 Fill all cracks and crevices in foundations and concrete floors with appropriate caulking material to prevent centipedes from accessing the house.
 Placing window screen material over basement floor drains will deter the access of centipedes from entering through drain sewers.

-Proper treatment and eradication is always best left to the professionals trained for such occasion.
-ChemTec Pest Control providesyear-round pest control services that include centipedes as well as other pests that provide food for centipedes.
-ChemTec’s technicians will eliminate your current infestation as well as providing routine pest services to prevent future invasion of pests.
+Do you need to get rid of centipedes?
+Proper treatment and eradication is always best left to the professionals trained for such occasions.
+ChemTec Pest Control provides year-round pest control services that include centipedes as well as other pests that provide food for centipedes.
+Because ChemTec’s technicians can provide centipede inspection, extermination, and control services, you can feel confident that your home is in good hands.
 For more information or if you have questions, please give us a call or click here to fill out our contact form.